nikkieke/nikkieke/README.md

-:computer: Holding conversations with software via programming
+:computer: Holding conversations with software via code

-🛠 Breaking and building stuff
+🛠 Breaking and building stuff!

 :pencil: sharing some of what I have learnt on my <a href=https://clouds.hashnode.dev/>blog</a>